Skip to main content

 What it costs

-Membership at Fishtown Medicine is $250/month, $685/quarter, or $2,500/year.
+Membership at Fishtown Medicine covers all visits and ongoing management; see pricing for current rates.
 All visits and ongoing management are included.
 Labs and medications are billed separately.
 Cardiology and autonomic neurology referrals are billed through their respective practices.

 Key Takeaways